Texts From Last Night

-Texts From Last Night (TFLN) is a regularly updated blog that re-posts short text messages submitted by its users, originally formed as a sorority email chain by creator Lauren Leto.
+Texts From Last Night (TFLN) is a no-longer-maintained blog that used to re-post short text messages submitted by its users, originally formed as a sorority email chain by creator Lauren Leto.
 The site tends to post texts that are shocking or scandalous.

 The texts are sent in by people who wake in the morning "to find regrettable messages sent to or from their mobile phones".
 The receiver then sends the allegedly discovered text into this website.
 The copies of the messages do not show the phone numbers, but only area codes.
 Since the texts are often similar to late night drunk dials, they're often graphic and sexual in nature, thus not safe for work.

 From a sociological perspective, the website is a "living document of twentysomething life in 2009".
 While TFLN has many "blackout drinking, sex, and vomit stories", there is also an extended discussion taking place about morality.
 The texts show how humans "interact with drugs and alcohol".
 "We see the cause and effect of last night’s party, and we can see a real-time weighing of these actions."
 However, there is concern that peoples' actions and texts will be affected by the existence of the website and its popularity.

 Book

-Six months after the website went up, the blog's creators - Leto Ben Bator - signed a deal with Gotham Books (part of Penguin Group) to publish a trade paperback of existing content from the blog, which was released as Texts from Last Night: All the Texts No One Remembers Sending in 2010.
+Six months after the website went up, the blog's creators – Leto Ben Bator – signed a deal with Gotham Books (part of Penguin Group) to publish a trade paperback of existing content from the blog, which was released as Texts from Last Night: All the Texts No One Remembers Sending in 2010.